Orchard is not just an organization, it’s a movement of people who want to see a world where Christ is known by the actions of His followers.

 How does Orchard address the issues most important to you?

 After traveling the world with my father, I learned how valuable learning the English language truly is, which is how I came to be a part of the New Hope ministry.
 This was my intrigue but once I started serving with Orchard, I valued the focus they placed on serving those of difference races and economic backgrounds.
 Orchard was not only serving those in need, but they were preaching the Gospel along with evangelism and mission work.
 These things are very significant to me and my faith.

 Why do you think other people should support Orchard?

 I don’t know of any other organization that serves such a wide and diverse group of people as Orchard does.
 When I sit down and look at all the ministries and populations we serve and all the needs that Orchard meets, it’s amazing!
-True needs are being met my our ministries.
-Orchard has always maintained the highest reputation – it’s always been trustworthy, always done what its said it would do.
+True needs are being met by our ministries.
+Orchard has always maintained the highest reputation – it’s always been trustworthy, always done what it said it would do.
 The integrity that we have maintained for these last 25 years has been exemplary and very much in the keeping of Christ and Christian beliefs.
-Even with change in leadership I see the same qualities being continued at the center.
+Even with a change in leadership, I see the same qualities being continued at the center.